Drive-thru appreciation event for veterans

 Around 30 businesses and nonprofits lined up to give thanks to the veterans.
 Some handed out gift cards and goodie bags.

-"Everybody came together and put this together and it's pretty nice," Fred Keeley said.
+"Everybody came together and put this together, and it's pretty nice," Fred Keeley said.

 More than 200 veterans showed up to the event, including John Tillett, Bill Shrawder, and Fred Keeley, all from Northumberland County.